 Complementary vibrational spectroscopy can detect light waves around the visible to near-infrared and mid-infrared spectra.
 Advancements in ultrashort pulsed laser technology have made complementary vibrational spectroscopy possible.

-Inside the complementary vibrational spectrometer, a titanium-sapphire laser sends pulses of near-infrared light with the width of 10 femtoseconds (10 quadrillionths of a second) towards the chemical sample.
+Inside the complementary vibrational spectrometer, a titanium-sapphire laser sends pulses of near-infrared light with the width of 10 femtoseconds (10 quadrillionths of a second) toward the chemical sample.
 Before hitting the sample, the light is focused onto a crystal of gallium selenide.
 The crystal generates mid-infrared light pulses.
 The near- and mid-infrared light pulses are then focused onto the sample, and the absorbed and scattered light waves are detected by photodetectors and converted simultaneously into Raman and infrared spectra.

 So far, researchers have tested their new technique on samples of pure chemicals commonly found in science labs.
 They hope that the technique will one day be used to understand how molecules change shape in real time.